The Art of Positive Communication in Customer Service

 - Always smile when you greet or talk to customers.
 Even if you are speaking on phone and customers can’t see you, it makes a huge difference in your voice tone and they will hear you smiling.

 - Sit or stand up straight when talking with the customer.

 - Remember to relax your shoulders.

-The most important and difficult part of it is to always try to think positive.
+The most critical and difficult part is always to try to think positive.
 Negative thoughts come through in a body language!